Machining: Cutting tool

-The rake face which directs the flow of newly formed chip, is oriented at a certain angle is called the rake angle "α".
+The rake face, which directs the flow of the newly formed chip, is oriented at a certain angle and is called the rake angle "α."
 It is measured relative to the plane perpendicular to the work surface.
 The rake angle can be positive or negative.
 The flank of the tool provides a clearance between the tool and the newly formed work surface, thus protecting the surface from abrasion, which would degrade the finish.
-This angle between the work surface and the flank surface is called the relief angle.
+This angle between the work and flank surfaces is called the relief angle.
 There are two basic types of cutting tools: